HOW TO SCAN FOR RANSOMWARE

 Ransomware is now considered to be the top malicious software of 2018.
 There is 39% of malware-related issues found according to the Verizon Report of 2018.
 The ransomware attacks were considered to be doubled according to the report.
 Which is why we need to be careful in browsing the internet and we must know how to scan for ransomware presence in the computer.

-Ransomware is a type of malware that restricts or limits users from using the computer.
-It can lock the system or lock the data inside the computer.
+Ransomware is a type of malware that restricts or limits users from utilizing the computer.
+It can lock the system or lock the information inside the computer.
 It has also the capability of encrypting all kinds of your data.
-The only way that this ransomware give is to pay the author the ransom fee.
-If you browse the internet frequently and don’t know how to scan for ransomware, you can be infected by this attack.
+The only way that this ransomware give is to pay the author the ransom charge.
+If you browse the web frequently and don’t know how to scan for ransomware, you can be infected by this attack.

 The ransomware is difficult to discover when the computer is infected.
 The latest strains of ransomware keep the files intact as if nothing happened to them.
 You must have at least one good security software to be able to discover how to scan for ransomware presence in your computer.